 Editor’s Note: A recent research report sheds light on the top eight challenges learning leaders are facing.
 These challenges were discovered through research and surveys conducted over the course of a decade.
 In this series of articles, we will explore these challenges and how learning leaders are responding.
 This article is the second of an eight-part series.

 Training Industry, Inc. research has found that many learning and development (L&D) professionals must achieve their goals with limited access to resources.
 In a business sense, the term “limited resources” can refer to a broad spectrum of resources, including time, staff and budget.

-“Training organizations have had to evolve in a climate of downsizings, reduced budgets and time constraints,” says Paul Meskanick, the director of business development for General Dynamics Information Technology.
+“Training organizations have had to evolve in a climate of downsizings, reduced budgets and time constraints,” says Paul Meskanick, MBA, the director of client services for Ingenuiti.
 These resources, and this challenge in general, affect everyone in an organization in one way or another, but L&D professionals are finding ways to strategically plan around these limitations to do more with less.

 Planning Is Key